 - X-ray - a chest X-ray may be required to confirm the diagnosis and to see how serious the infection is.

 - Other tests - these tests are usually carried out if you need to be admitted to hospital.
-They include sending a sample of phlegm (sputum) for analysis and blood cultures to check if the infection has spread to your blood.
+They include sending a sample of phlegm (sputum) for analysis and blood tests cultures to check if the infection has spread to your blood.

 What is the treatment for pneumonia?